Industries

 Granular permissions hierarchy in educational workspaces

-5. Share links.
-Create branded links that expire at the end of the unit.
-Check views in the audit log.
+5. Create share links that expire at the end of the unit.
+Add a password if the content is sensitive.
+Check the audit log to confirm delivery.

 Frequently Asked Questions